D-SEK-CTF/tcp1p-2023-writeup/web/Latex/README.md

 Another thing we saw was:

-> Why does `\input` in the blacklist include the backslash and other commands don’t?
+> Why does `\input` include the backslash in the blacklist, while other commands don’t?
 Maybe we can find a way to include something between \ and input to make it pass the filter.
 >

 Then I came across this thing called [catcode](https://en.wikibooks.org/wiki/TeX/catcode), a command that essentially changes the “meaning” of a character.
 A simple PoC showed that it worked: